aureuserp/dev-docs/src/master/architecture/modular-design.md

 By registering the plugin’s service provider, Laravel will automatically handle migrations, routes, views, and other essential components.

----

 ## **Conclusion**

 Aureus ERP's **plugin-based structure** ensures a **scalable, flexible, and maintainable** system.
 By registering plugins in `bootstrap/plugins.php` and configuring their **service providers** in `bootstrap/providers.php`, you enable smooth integration and efficient management of business features.

-📌 **Following this structured approach ensures that your ERP system remains modular, easy to extend, and well-organized.** 🚀